wxs/cherylhsu.ca/content/post/2021-08-06-the-summer-teachers.md

 > \
 > -- Byung-Chul Han, *The scent of time: a philosophical essay on the art of lingering*

-When I linger, an ecology of more-than-human teachers are revealed.
+When I linger, a wild ecology of more-than-human teachers is revealed.
 So here, I grant passage to potent moments of learning in the long summer days, the hot summer nights, and the twilight zones in-between:

 &nbsp;